ldipotetjob/mojitoverde/content/posts/2017-04-04-scaladataoperator.md

 println(s"You have to check this value:${21%2}") //You have to check this value:1
 ```

-Repeated params.
-It implies that a params in a function can include one or more of element of the specific type:
+Repeated params, It implies that a param in a function can include one or more elements of the specific type:
 ```scala
 def echo(args: String*) =
             for (arg <- args) println(arg)